jellyfin/jellyfin.org/docs/general/installation/container.md

 :::warning

-While it is possible to run Docker on Windows or macOS, it is an **UNSUPPORTED** configuration for Jellyfin.
+While it is possible to run Docker on Windows or macOS, it is not recommended for Jellyfin, as certain features would be unavailable.
 Please install Jellyfin natively if you wish to use Windows or macOS.

 :::